 Collaboration with USGS and the University of Florida (UF) in 2011 to evaluate food-baited traps.

 NPS provided funding to the Nature Conservancy to expand the Python Patrol program from the Florida Keys to the rest of South Florida in 2010.
 FWC has since adopted this program, which provides training workshops for identifying and capturing large, invasive constrictor snakes (http://myfwc.com/wildlifehabitats/nonnatives/python/patrol/).

-The NPS partnered with the University of Georgia (UGA) in maintaining and enhancing an Everglades invasive animal web and mobile reporting system for a five year period.
-As part of this endeavor, an iPhone application developed by UGA to report invasive animals has recently been released.
+NPS partnered with the University of Georgia (UGA) in maintaining and enhancing an Everglades invasive animal web and mobile reporting system for a 5-year period.
+As part of this endeavor, an iPhone applicationdeveloped by UGA to report invasive animals was released.

 NPS supported the expansion of FWC’s Nonnative Pet Amnesty Programin 2010, including increasing the number of adoption events and establishing a statewide hotline for reporting exotic species surrendering exotic pets (888-Ive-Got1).